Collaboration and sponsorship intake currently open.

 For Institutional & Philanthropic Partners We are seeking mission-aligned sponsors and foundational funders to anchor our 2027 cycle.
 To request our Sponsorship Deck or discuss a partnership, please contact us at potoglobo@gmail.com

-In 2023, Odù was made possible due to the financial support and generosity of Black Feminist organizations: Artist As First Responder, Deep Waters Dance Theater, and Red Clay Sound Haus.
+In 2023, Odù was made possible due to the financial support and generosity of the following visionary organizations:

 About Odù